-Undergraduate majors in the College of Business and College of Health and Human Services may apply for admission to the Master of Health Administration program during the second semester of the junior year.
-If accepted, up to 6 hours of 600- or 700-level COB classes taken in the senior year may be counted toward both the undergraduate and graduate degrees.
-As an MHA graduation requirement, student exercising the accelerated MHA option will be required to have had one year of part-time (20 hours per week) professional experience or an approved internship.
+Undergraduate majors in the College of Business may apply for admission to the Master of Health Administration (MHA) program during the second semester of their junior year.
+If accepted, up to 6 hours of 700- or 700-level College of Business classes taken in the senior year may be counted toward both the undergraduate and graduate degrees.
+As an MHA graduation requirement, students exercising the accelerated MHA option will be required to have had one year of professional experience or a 3 hour internship.

 Before enrolling in a course that will apply to both the undergraduate program and the master's program an undergraduate student must:

-- Be accepted into the accelerated program
+- Be accepted into the accelerated program.

-- Completion of 80 or more hours at time of application
+- Completion of 80 or more hours at time of application.

-- An overall average GPA of 3.00 or better
+- An overall GPA of 3.00 or better.